So what IS eloping? What exactly does it mean to elope?

 Eloping means you get to do things your way on your day.

-Eloping means you get to slow down and fully enjoy every part of your day without distractions from guests who you went to high school with and their plus ones you’ve never met.
+Eloping means you get to slow down and fully enjoy every part of your day without distractions.

 Eloping means escaping from the rest of the world and just being yourselves.

-Eloping is a wedding day as special as any other.
+Eloping is your wedding day and it is as special as any other big wedding.